 - Denial in payment for injury treatment if the car accident was the drunk driver’s fault.

-If you or your family members have gotten into a DUI car accident, contact our experienced car accident attorneys immediately to know your best legal options.
+If you or your family members have gotten into a DUI car accident, contact our experienced car accident lawyer Los Angeles immediately to know your best legal options.

 Don’t speak to your insurer before consulting attorneys at Law Offices of Howard Craig Kornberg, as this may maximize compensation for your damages, injuries and losses in a DUI car accident.